 Alcohol use disorder can develop slowly, sneaking up on those who don’t suspect an unhealthy relationship with alcohol.
 Rather than the occasional drink, alcoholics find themselves gripped by withdrawal symptoms, day drinking, and binges.

-Take a look at these symptoms of alcoholism that show in people’s behavioral, mental, and physical health.
-See if you might have an alcohol use disorder or if someone near you likely suffers from alcoholism.
+Take a look at these symptoms of alcoholism that show the behavioral, mental, and physical signs of AUD.
+See if you might have an alcohol use disorder or if someone you know could need treatment.

 Behavioral Symptoms of AUD